 No, you don't have to have Permanent Residency or Australian citizenship to get cover.
 You can be in Australia on a visitor visa, but you must live in Australia on a permanent basis.

 You're well and truly covered with us:

 No matter how old your bike is it can still be insured at its market value.
-However we only cover bicycles with a market value greater than $1,000.

 It depends on a few variables.
 The best way to find out is to use our online calculator on the home page of this web site.